WHAT TO DO IN BRUSSELS IN 2 DAYS

 - It only takes a few minutes to walk through the Royal Galleries of St. Hubert.
 They’re only a short walk from Grand Place.

 The Grand Place might be the most popular tourist attraction in Brussels.
 Certainly, it is impossible to miss!
 This is the main town square of Brussels, and has a pretty fascinating history.
 It’s been used as a meeting place and market since as far back as the 11th-century!The Grand Place is where you’ll find the Brussels Town Hall Building (and museum), the Museum of the City of Brussels, and the origin point for many free walking tours.
 The Town Hall is this square’s only remaining Medieval building.
 It’s notoriously asymmetrical, resulting from a mistake on the part of the architect.
 Another dramatic building in Grand Place is the ‘King’s House.’
 The style of this wooden building is Gothic Revival.

 Today, it’s home to the Museum of the City of Brussels.
 If you only have 2 days in Brussels, you may not be able to visit every museum.
 Although, you should stop by the Grand Place and, at least, appreciate their facades.

-If you are traveling solo, free walking tours are great ways to meet people and get recommendations from locals.
+- If you are traveling solo, free walking tours are great ways to meet people and get locals’ recommendations.

 Try Belgian Beer